nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-5-argocd-wl.md

 ## Step 3: Investigate the ArgoCD specific CRs

-Verify that the regional-flux-gitrepo-kustomize *PackageRevision* has been created for the ArgoCD specific CRs.
+Verify that the regional-argo-gitrepo *PackageRevision* has been created for the ArgoCD specific CRs.
 We want the *Published* v1 revision.
 ```bash
 kubectl get packagerevision | grep "regional-argo-gitrepo"